tag-designs/docs/docs/content/en/docs/building/_index.md

     Installing and building software and hardware design files
 ---

-The NanoLogger system consists of software, both host and embedded, and hardware including printed circuit boards (PCBs) and 3D printed adapters.
+The tag system consists of software, both host and embedded, and hardware including printed circuit boards (PCBs) and 3D printed adapters.
 Consequently, there are a relatively large number of software tools involved.
 All of the software and hardware designs (source code) are available in the [github repository](https://git.iu.edu/geobrown/Nanotag-paper).
 While you can explore that repository on-line, in order to compile the code and generate the processing files necessary to build boards, it is necessary to first
 *clone* the repository as described in [Installing the Repository]({{< ref "#install-1" >}})